ethanf/roam-research-mcp/README.md

 12. `roam_search_by_date`: Search for blocks and pages based on creation or modification dates
 13. `roam_search_for_tag`: Search for blocks containing specific tags with optional filtering by nearby tags
 14. `roam_remember`: Store and categorize memories or information with automatic tagging
-15. `roam_recall`: Recall memories of blocks marked with tag MEMORIES_TAG (see below) or blocks on page title of the same name
-16. `roam_datomic_query`: Execute custom Datalog queries on the Roam graph for advanced data retrieval and analysis

 ## Setup